emmaglorypraise/Blog-posts/cld1jzaqr003y51nv1pxuamqh.md

 pragma solidity 0.4.24 - 0.5.2;
 ```

-Developers should stay away from using floating pragmas (refer to the example given below).
-The best practice is to deploy the contract to the mainnet after locking a pragma version.
+Developers should stay away from using floating pragmas.
 Different pragma versions being used in test and mainnet may pose unidentified security issues.

 # Prevention